Liverpool 1-2 Crystal Palace

 To say Anfield has become a happy hunting ground for Palace in recent years would be something of an understatement.

-Palace were famously thumped 9-0 in the league at Anfield in 1989, but those days are now long gone, with the club from south-east London now enjoying a sequence of three straight wins at the famous old ground.
+Palace were famously thumped 9-0 in the league there in 1989, but those days are now long gone, with the club from south-east London enjoying a sequence of three straight wins at the famous old ground.

 They spoiled Steven Gerrard's Liverpool farewell with their first win in 2015, while the following season they inflicted a first defeat for Klopp in his seventh game at the helm.